SENeC-Initiative/DeNSE/docs/user/neuron_models.rst

 For the full list of implemented models and the way to enable them see the Models_Table_

-For more details on the precise implementation of the models, see the Models_ page in the Developer space.
+For more details on the precise implementation of the models, see the :ref:`models` page in the Developer space.

 Neuron properties